How to Learn Python the Right Way

 - Go to Python meetups in your area and find people working on interesting projects.

 - Extend or adapt projects other people have made.
-Github is a good place to start looking.
+Explore interesting repositories on Awesome Open Source.

 - Think of tools that would make your everyday life easier.
 Then, build them.